kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 When uploading a scheduled event recording to Kaltura, certain information from the event itself should be used:

-* The partner ID must be used to create a KS for upload.
+* The partner ID must be used to create a Kaltura Session (KS) for upload.
 * The event must include the X-KALTURA-TEMPLATE-ENTRY-ID parameter, which must be set during entry creation (see iCal parameters above).

 Use one of the following options: